Policy Advisory

 Security

 Because information sent to the Commonwealth may not be encrypted, you should not send messages containing information that you consider highly sensitive to Mass.gov.
 We use standard security measures to ensure that information provided by you, including your personally identifiable information, is not lost, misused, altered, or unintentionally destroyed.
-We also use software to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
-Except for authorized law enforcement investigations, we make no attempts to identify individual users or their usage habits.
+We also use software to monitor network traffic to identify unauthorized attempts to upload or change information, attempts to cause damage, or other malicious network activity.
+Except for authorized law enforcement investigations or where explicitly stated otherwise, we make no attempts to identify individual users or their usage habits.

 Policy changes